The process of obtaining ISO Management System Certification

 This is our process for contacting the customer and supporting them up to and sometimes through certification.
 We are happy to work with any Certification Body, but should the customer not have a preference we suggest obtaining quotes from three Certification Bodies (see Are Certification Bodies all the same).

 1. Initial meeting

-During this meeting we find out about the organisation, the products and services they provide, the intended scope of certification, their systems and processes they might already have in place, their system and documentation preferences, the risks we will be dealing with, the number and complexity of existing processes, etc. We request access to any documentation already serving management purposes so that we can determine its suitability.
+During the initial meeting we find out about the organisation, the products and services they provide.
+We also determine the intended scope of certification, the systems and processes they might already have in place, their system and documentation preferences, the risks we will be dealing with, the number and complexity of processes the company manages, etc. We request access to any documentation already serving management purposes so that we can determine its suitability.
 We also like to witness operations in the workplace.
 This all helps us understand what we need to do for the organisation.
 This consultation is free.

 2. Fixed Price Proposal

-We develop a fixed price proposal which sets out the stages of supporting our customers through the process and the relative costs of each stage.
-The proposal is tailored to your organisation’s aims and needs, the risks, the size of the organisation, the existing processes and systems in place, etc and is based on the anticipated number of days required to address all the requirements.
-The proposal also provides an estimated timeline and again, this is at our cost.
+We develop a fixed price proposal which sets out the stages of supporting our customers through the process and the costs of each stage.
+The proposal is tailored to your organisation’s aims and needs based on the findings from our initial meeting.
+The cost is based on the anticipated number of days required to address the customer’s requirements.
+The proposal also provides an estimated timeline and again, no fee is charged for this.

 3. Customer acceptance

 Once the customer has accepted the proposal and provided any required information the work begins.